-Vori announced a $22 million Series B funding round led by Cherryrock Capital, with participation from Greylock Partners and The Factory, led by Stanford AI researcher Chris Ré.
+Vori announced a $22 million Series B funding round led by Cherryrock Capital, with participation from Greylock Partners and The Factory, including Stanford AI researcher Chris Ré.

-The company is building an operating system designed to manage a grocery store’s entire operations from end to end.
-It handles checkout and payments at the register, tracks every item on every shelf, places orders with wholesalers, sets prices, runs promotions and more.
+The company is building an operating system designed to manage a grocery store’s entire operations.
+It handles checkout and payments at the register, tracks every item on shelves, places orders with wholesalers, sets prices and runs promotions.

 In the past six months, Vori has doubled payment volume, with new stores being onboarded every 24 hours.
-Since launching in January 2024, Vori has processed more than $500 million in payments across 55 cities, serving more than 1 million consumers nationwide.
+Since launching in January 2024, Vori has processed more than $500 million in payments across 55 cities, serving some 1 million consumers nationwide.

-U.S. food retail – supermarkets, grocery stores, food marts and specialty shops – is a $1.5 trillion market, bigger than restaurants and bigger than hotels.
+U.S. food retail – supermarkets, grocery stores, food marts and specialty shops – is a $1.5 trillion market, bigger than restaurants and hotels.

 Walmart and Amazon have invested heavily in this space, capturing 25 percent of U.S. grocery spending.
 But no one is building technology for the other 75 percent of the market, for the operators still running on tools from 40 years ago.